-After adoption of Christianity in Russia, this holiday has remained a special time of the year, even though it was considered peoples rather than Church holiday.
+After the adoption of Christianity in Russia, this holiday has remained a special time of the year, even though it was considered peoples rather than Church holiday.
 During 16th century name “maslenitsa” got firmly attached to this fun season which lasts seven days.
 Church statutes prohibited eating of meat during these days and only dairy (including butter) and eggs were allowed.
-Main staple of the “maslenitsa” food were pancakes.
-Last meat leftovers from the slaughter of livestock before Christmas were cooked and consumed on last Sunday before “maslenitsa” (so called “Carvery Sunday”).
-It was a customary for every father-in-law to invite his son-in-law to “finish up the lamb” on the last Sunday before Shrovetide.
-That was also the day to visit relatives, friends and neighbors.
+The main staple of the “maslenitsa” food was pancakes.
+Last meat leftovers from the slaughter of livestock before Christmas were cooked and consumed on last Sunday before “maslenitsa” (so-called “Carvery Sunday”).
+It was customary for every father-in-law to invite his son-in-law to “finish up the lamb” on the last Sunday before Shrovetide.
+That was also the day to visit relatives, friends, and neighbors.

 Shrovetide has always been a happy and much anticipated time.
 It had all kinds of nicknames – fair, broad, bold, fat, cheese week.
 Carnival lasts seven days and each of them has its own special name and meaning.

 Every Shrovetide begins on Monday.
 Swings and slides for children were built especially for this day and tables with sweets were prepared in advance.
-In the morning children were making and dressing up straw doll representing Shrove herself.
-In villages people were going from house to house singing special carols while housewives were starting to bake pancakes.
-First pancake was always given to the poor in remembrance of the dead and then children were treated with pancakes too.
+In the morning children were making and dressing up a straw doll representing Shrove herself.
+In villages, people were going from house to house singing special carols while housewives were starting to bake pancakes.
+The first pancake was always given to the poor in remembrance of the dead and then children were treated with pancakes too.
 Finally, in the afternoon everyone was heading out for fun snow slides.
 Typical carol words were something like this: